Just-Natsuki-Team/NatsukiModDev/README.md

     - Please log a feature request through the _Issues_ on GitHub, clicking _New issue_, then selecting _Feature Request_.
 Please note we do not take suggestions from any other avenue of communication.
 Only one suggestion per request, please!
 - _Can I join the team?_
     - Invitation to join our team is based on visible contributions to Just Natsuki and/or related DDLC mods, skillset, and participation in the DDLC community as judged by the team.
 Please do not ask to join directly!
+- _How do I progress in the mod/unlock a specific feature?_
+    - Simply put, all good things take time.
+Spend plenty of time with Natsuki, explore your options and most importantly, treat her well!

 ### Community